bharrisau/bharrisau.github.io/_posts/2013-10-11-toolchain-kinetis-KL25.markdown

 [NuttX][nuttx] is the choice I'm trying first up.
 It has the least pretty homepage of the three, but the feature list is strong, and it has a large number of periphial libraries.
 Most importantly, it has a porting guide.

 #### Contiki
 [Contiki][contiki] has always been a platform that I've wanted to use.
 It is event driven with protothreads, which is how I would like to write my programs.
-In the end I didn't choose it because working out how to port it was more effort than NuttX and the library of periphials looked to be focused for wireless sensor projects.
+In the end I didn't choose it because working out how to port it was more effort than NuttX and the library of peripherals looked to be focused for wireless sensor projects.

 Clearly this was just from a quick review, I'm probably wrong on a number of points and I might have to come back and try a different project if NuttX doesn't work out.